BoltzExchange/boltz-client/docs/grpc.md

 #### SetConfig

 Allows setting multiple json-encoded config values at once.
-The autoswapper will reload the configuration after this call.
+Autoswap will reload the configuration after this call.

 | Request | Response |
 | ------- | -------- |